BarbaraAngelesOrtiz/Python-finance/README.md

         data[f'{ticker}_Signal'] = 'Hold'
         data.loc[data[f'{ticker}_RSI_{rsi_period}'] < 30, f'{ticker}_Signal'] = 'Buy'
         data.loc[data[f'{ticker}_RSI_{rsi_period}'] > 70, f'{ticker}_Signal'] = 'Sell'

-📌Loop through each ticker, download the data, and calculate the indicators for ticker in tickers.
-The next step is download the stock data and calculate the Simple Moving Average (SMA),the Exponential Moving Average (EMA) and RSI.
-Then initialize a 'Signal' column with 'Hold' as default, define the Buy and Sell conditions based on RSI and add the indicators data to the indicators_data DataFrame.

     if indicators_data.empty:
         indicators_data = data[[f'{ticker}_SMA_{sma_period}', f'{ticker}_EMA_{ema_period}', f'{ticker}_RSI_{rsi_period}', f'{ticker}_Signal']].copy()